AlmogHadad/Endless-gif-Fixer-NERF/README.md

 2. perform COLMAP and get camera poses for each of the images

-3. .
-Process the data output of the COLMAP to the nerf network
+3. Process the data output of the COLMAP to the nerf network

 4. train and run NERF

 5. retrive the missing posses from the last frame to the first one
+   - cut overlap poses (if exists)
+   - perform interpolation using a fully connected neural network

+6. extract the missing poses from the NERF

-6. creating fixed gif
+7. creating fixed gif

-## example - images
+## image from nerf (from train set)
 ### guess the fake image:
 <img src="https://github.com/AlmogHadad/Endless-gif-Fixer-NERF/assets/77130590/89c2bc60-f62f-49be-a3ff-10afd64141c9" width=500 hight=250>
 <img src="https://github.com/AlmogHadad/Endless-gif-Fixer-NERF/assets/77130590/791ee1ad-3be5-464a-9406-edcc8fe1417b" width=500 hight=250>